Charles Keemle was a journalist, fur trader, and Indian fighter.

 On October 7, 1833, he married Mary Oliver, the daughter of a prominent Philadelphia family.
 The couple would eventually have three children.

-In August 1834, he bought the St. Louis Times, that Foreman had edited, in a marshal’s sale, and then closed the paper at year’s end.
+In August 1834, he bought the St. Louis Times, which Foreman had edited, in a marshal’s sale and then closed the paper at year’s end.
 He then used equipment to open a new job-printing office.

-In 1838, Keemle entered into a partnership with Alphonso Wetmore to publish the first literary weekly in St. Louis, the Missouri Saturday News.
+In 1838, Keemle partnered with Alphonso Wetmore to publish the first literary weekly in the Missouri Saturday News in St. Louis.
 Five years later, he began a similar but more successful venture, the Reveille, with brothers Joseph and Matthew Field, a widely known poet and travel writer.
 The paper quickly earned a national reputation and included prominent contributors.

 During his lifetime, he refused several offered appointments to serve as an Indian Agent and offers for public office.
 He also witnessed St. Louis grow up from a French village of about 4,000 residents to nearly 200,000.

 He died among his family at his St. Louis, Missouri home on September 28, 1865.